afondiel/computer-science-notebook/README.md

 ## Overview

-This is a compilation of notes and resources covering essential computer science concepts needed by software Engineers/developers of all experience levels.
+Essential computer science resources and notes for software engineers and developers, from zero to hero.

 ## Motivation